-9th Grade
+• 9th Grade

-- Contemporary Literature Honors\
+- Contemporary Literature Honors

-- AP Human Geography
+- o AP Human Geography

-- Biology Honors\
+- Biology Honors

-- Geometry Honors\
+- Geometry Honors

 - o Foreign Language I

 - o HOPE (Health Opportunities through Physical Education)

-- Elective
+- o Elective

-• 10th Grade
+10th Grade

 - World Literature Honors

 - AP World History

-- o Chemistry Honors
+- Chemistry Honors/ Physics Honors

-- Algebra II Honors
+- o Algebra II Honors

-- Foreign Language II
+- o Foreign Language II

 - Performing Art

 - o Elective

-• 11th Grade
+11th Grade

 - AP Language

 - AP United States History

-- AP Chemistry
+- o AP science course

-- Math Analysis/ Trigonometry
+- o Pre-Calculus

-- Physics Honors or Anatomy and Physiology Honors or Foreign Language III\\
+- Foreign Language III

-- AP Psychology or AP Statistics\\
+- AP Psychology or AP Statistics

 - Elective

-1

-2 12th Grade

-3 AP Literature
+2 AP Literature

-4 AP United States Government/ AP Macroeconomics
+3 AP United States Government/ AP Macroeconomics

-5 AP Physics or AP Biology or AP Environmental Science
+4 AP science course

-6 o AP Calculus
+5 o AP Calculus

-7 AP Foreign Language
+6 AP Foreign Language

-8 AP Psychology or AP Statistics
+7 AP Psychology or AP Statistics

+8 Elective

-9 o Elective
+9

-10

-11 The student must complete successfully English I Honors, Algebra I Honors
+10 The student must complete successfully English I Honors, Algebra I Honors

-12 and Physical Science Honors in Grade 8.
+11 and Physical Science Honors in Grade 8.

-13
+12 ,

-14 Final course selection in the junior and senior years will be determined by
+13 Final course selection in the junior and senior years will be determined by

-15 student interest and future goals.
+14 student interest and future goals.
 Course offerings may vary at individual high

-16 schools.

-17 30110010.

-18 Students who successfully complete eight or more AP courses will be recognized in

-19 their senior year as Advanced Scholars.

-20 then serior year as havaneed seriolars.

-21 In addition, students will have the opportunity to earn recognition from the College

-22 Board is as follows:

-23 board is as follows.

-AP Scholar

-24

-25 Granted to students who receive grades of 3 or higher on three or more AP Exams

-26 AP EXAMS

-27 AD Oakalan with Hanan

-28 AP Scholar with Honor

-29 o Granted to students who receive an average grade of at least 3.25 on al

-30 AP Exams taken, and grades of 3 or higher on four or more of these

-31 exams

-32

-33 AP Scholar with Distinction

-34 Granted to students who receive an average grade of at least 3.5 on al

-35 AP Exams taken, and grades of 3 or higher on five or more of these

-36 exams

-37

-38 State AP Scholar

-39 Granted to the one male and one female student in each state in the

-40 United States with grades of 3 or higher on the greatest number of AF

-41 Exams, and then the highest average grade (at least 3.5) on all AF

-42 Exams taken

-43

-44 National AP Scholar

-45 Granted to students in the United States who receive an average grade or

-46 at least 4 on all AP Exams taken, and grades of 4 or higher on eight of

-47 more of these exams
+15 schools.

+16 001100101

+17 Students who successfully complete eight or more AP courses will be recognized in

+18 their senior year as Advanced Scholars .

+19 anon domor your do havandou domoraro.

+20 In addition, students will have the opportunity to earn recognition from the College

+21 Board is as follows:

+22 Board is as follows.

+23 AP Scholar

+23 24 Granted to students who receive grades of 3 or higher on three or more

+2 4 25 AP Exams

+26 AI LAdillo

+AP Scholar with Honor

+27 28

+28 o Granted to students who receive an average grade of at least 3.25 on al

+29 20 AP Exams taken, and grades of 3 or higher on four or more of these

+30 exams

+31 AD Cabalar with Distinction

+32 AP Scholar with Distinction Cropted to students who receive an everage grade of at least 3.5 and all

+33 o Granted to students who receive an average grade of at least 3.5 on al

+34 AP Exams taken, and grades of 3 or higher on five or more of these

+35 exams

+36 Ctate AD Cabalan

+37 State AP Scholar

+38 o Granted to the one male and one female student in each state in the

+39 United States with grades of 3 or higher on the greatest number of AF

+40 Exams, and then the highest average grade (at least 3.5) on all AF

+41 Exams taken

+42

+43 National AP Scholar

+44 Granted to students in the United States who receive an average grade or

+45 at least 4 on all AP Exams taken, and grades of 4 or higher on eight of

+46 more of these exams

+47

 48

-49